Learn about our supervision program for licensed counselors below.

 Find support for your counseling career at Vis-à-Vis Counseling.

 As a mental health counselor, I believe in not only supporting my clients but the next generation of counselors.
 I enjoy helping others learn, grow and develop.
-I have over two and a half decades of professional social service experience and have mentored many new staff over the years.
+I have over two and a half decades of professional social service experience (click here for link to curriculum vitae) and have mentored many new staff over the years.
 I also have over 2.5 years of experience as a supervisor of a guidance counseling department for a federal government agency.
 In addition to my clinical practice, I also teach various courses in psychology for a local, non-profit, Hispanic-serving, private university.
 I have also completed relevant training on provision of clinical supervision including the following courses:

 Telesupervision Theory & Practice; Telebehavioral Health Institute; May 2019; 3 hours;

 Approved Clinical Supervisor; Cascadia Training for Professional Development; August 2018; 15 hours.

 Being a Licensed Mental Health Counselor (LMHC) by the Washington State Department of Health, I completed all of the requirements to be an approved supervisor in Washington state as per WAC 246-809-234.
 This means I can supervise and sign-off on all hours accrued by licensed mental health counselor associates (LMHCAs) who are working towards independent licensure.

 Supervision, in my view, is a collaborative process between the supervisor and supervisee wherein clients are best served, and supervisees can optimally develop, when there is overlap between the orientations of the supervisor, supervisee and method of service the client is interested in receiving.